Just Broke Up

-Just Broke Up (Μόλις Χώρισα/Molis horisa) is a 2008 Greek comedy film directed by Vassilis Myrianthopoulos, starring Zeta Makripoulia and Giannis Tsimitselis.
-The film was one of the highest grossing Greek films this season.
+I Just Broke Up (Μόλις Χώρισα/Molis horisa) is a 2008 Greek comedy film directed by Vassilis Myrianthopoulos, starring Zeta Makripoulia and Giannis Tsimitselis.
+The film was one of the highest grossing Greek films of 2008.

 Plot

 The theme of the film is the break-up of a couple, namely Ilektra (Zeta Makripoulia) and Petros (Giannis Tsimitselis) on the former's birthday in modern-day Athens in Greece.
 The break-up occurs by Petros leaving a message on Ilektra's answering machine asking her to break up with him.
 The message is overheard by Ilektra's friends who are currently in her apartment preparing a surprise birthday party for her.
 They decide to hide the truth from her until after the party.
 What follows is a series of misunderstandings between Ilektra and her friends: Mary, Dimitris (Mary's boyfriend), Lou, Mitsos and her mother.
 The situation is further perplexed by Vittor, a Spaniard and Lou's chance acquaintance, an uninvited tapperwoman, Titika Karlatira, and a pizza-boy.